Sydneychick2748/-ORM--e-commerce-back-end/README.md

-WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes are displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE courses in Insomnia THEN I can successfully create, update, and delete data in my database
+WHEN I open API GET routes in Insomnia for categories, products, or tags THEN the data for each of these routes are displayed in a formatted JSON WHEN I test API POST, PUT, and DELETE courses in Insomnia THEN I can successfully create, update, and delete data in my database.
+To start run the following command at the root of your project and answer the prompted questions:
+MySQL -u root -p
+Enter Password Word when promted source db/schema.sql quit npm run seed npm start
+If you want to see the project and how it click on the link: